Bulgaria's spat with North Macedonia goes to MEP vote

 But Bulgaria in November then vetoed the talks, sparking a new crisis which critics say plays into the hands of nationalists.

-A high representative from the North Macedonian government told EUobserver that the latest debacle is more complicated than simply the name dispute with Greece.
+A high representative from the North Macedonia government told EUobserver that the latest debacle is more complicated than simply the name dispute with Greece.

 "With Bulgaria it seems less tangible, but more complicated - just because it is less tangible", he said.

-The representative asked not to be named out of fear of flaming tensions ahead of Bulgarian elections, where the issue is gaining traction.
+The representative asked not to be named out of fear of enflaming tensions ahead of Bulgarian elections, where the issue is gaining traction.

 He said other countries in the region, like Serbia and Bosnia, may renege on sorting their own problems, if North Macedonia's accession fails to advance.